Expert Network

 “Parents considering adoption generally enter the process with excitement and hope, especially if the issue of infertility has brought them to the decision,” says Jayne Schooler, mother of an adopted son and author of The Whole Life Adoption Book: Realistic Advice for Building a Healthy Adoptive Family.

-To ease your journey, it’s important to education yourself about the methods of adoption, the financial and time restraints you may face and the types of help and support available for parents.
+To ease your journey, it’s important to educate yourself about the methods of adoption, the financial and time restraints you may face and the types of help and support available for parents.
 Armed with this knowledge, it will be easier to focus on the happy times waiting down the road.

 The Emotions of Adopting a Child